Nhungvoooo/nhung/content/pages/index.md

       - type: FeaturedItem
         title: Business Development
         subtitle: HP Logistics JSC
-        text: >+
+        text: >
           Conduct comprehensive market research to identify new business opportunities and emerging trends in the logistics industry.
-Develop and maintain strong relationships with clients, suppliers, and stakeholders to enhance collaboration and drive business growth, resulting in a 20% increase in revenue over 6 months.
+Develop and maintain strong relationships with clients, suppliers, and stakeholders to enhance collaboration and drive business growth.
         image:
           type: ImageBlock
           url: /images/icon1.svg